DatabaseGroup/tree-similarity/README.md

 The following commands perform an out-of-source building (see the [CMake FAQs](https://cmake.org/Wiki/CMake_FAQ#Out-of-source_build_trees)).
+It has to be issued in the root directory of the repository.

 ~~~
 mkdir build && cd build/ && CXX=clang++ cmake ../src && make